-- While businesses in different parts of the country had resumed their operations on a full-fledged basis, they were still facing macro-economic challenges caused by the pandemic and the war in Europe, which had lingered for nearly five months now. - The third wave of the pandemic, which occurred in the later part of the year, had much less detrimental impact on the economy than the earlier ones.
+While businesses in different parts of the country have resumed their operations on a full-fledged basis, they are still facing macro-economic challenges caused by the pandemic and the war in Europe, which has lingered for nearly five months now.
+The third wave of the pandemic, which occurred in the later part of the year, thankfully had much less detrimental impact on the economy than the earlier ones.
 The last two quarters of the financial year 21-22 witnessed gradual pick-up in activity and most of the macro parameters such as consumption, investments, capacity utilisation, etc. saw improvements.
-Domestic economic activity had stabilised thereafter, with the ebbing of the third wave and the easing of restrictions. - Urban demand appeared to have maintained expansion, but some weakness persisted in rural demand. - Investment activity seemed poised to gain traction, partly due to the support extended by the central government which announced a package of measures for around ₹6.3 trillion including extension of ECLGS programme, expansion of PLI scheme, a DISCOM reform package and outlays for health sector. - The Indian Rupee reached an all-time-low and extended its fall past ₹80 to the US dollar, tracking the strength of the US economy and persistent foreign fund outflows.
-RBI raised its policy rate by 40 basis points to 4.40% in an out-of-turn monetary policy meeting in May.
+Domestic economic activity has stabilised thereafter, with the ebbing of the third wave and the easing of restrictions.
+Urban demand appears to have maintained expansion, but some weakness persists in rural demand.
+Investment activity seems poised to gain traction.
+This was partly due to the support extended by the central government which announced a package of measures for around ₹6.3 trillion including extension of ECLGS programme, expansion of PLI scheme, a DISCOM reform package and outlays for the health sector.

+The Indian Rupee reached an all-time-low and extended its fall past ₹80 to the US dollar, tracking the strength of the US economy and persistent foreign fund outflows.
+The Reserve Bank of India raised overseas borrowing limits for companies and liberalised norms for foreign investments in government bonds, as part of a slew of measures to curb the fall of the rupee.
+On the emerging market front, the faster US rate hike, substantial FII outflows, higher commodity prices, and overshooting inflation have urged central bankers to go for rate hikes and potentially compromise economic growth.
+The RBI raised its policy rate by 40 basis points to 4.40% in an out-of-turn monetary policy meeting in May.
 This was hiked by an additional 50 basis points in the scheduled monetary policy meeting in June to 4.90%.
-In view of the expected continued inflationary pressures, markets seem to expect further rate hikes taking the Repo levels, to above pre-Covid levels. - Fiscal deficit for financial year 21-22 improved to 6.71% of the GDP over the revised budget estimate of 6.9%, thanks to a significant increase in tax collections, especially direct tax. - Inflation based on consumer price index rose to 7.8% in April 2022, largely due to the tense global geo-political situation and consequent elevated commodity prices.
+In view of the expected continued inflationary pressures, markets seem to expect further rate hikes taking the Repo levels, to above pre-Covid levels.

+Fiscal deficit for financial year 21-22 improved to 6.71% of the GDP over the revised budget estimate of 6.9%.
+This was possible thanks to significant increase in tax collections, especially direct tax.